 Jazz Orchestra is conducted by Juan Tony Guzman.

-Auditions for Jazz Orchestra are held annually.
+Auditions for Jazz Orchestra are held annually at the beginning of the academic year.

 Jazz Orchestra rehearses MWF 2:45 to 3:45 p.m. and TTh 2:30 to 3:30 p.m.
 Rehearsal location for Jazz Ensembles is in the Orchestra Room.